 Wastewater treatment for Oakville is provided at three Wastewater Treatment Plants (WWTP).
 These plants are Mid-Halton, Oakville South East, and Oakville South West.
-The recommended alternative in the WWMP proposed that all wastewater treatment for growth in Oakville and Milton be at the Mid-Halton WWTP.
+The recommended alternative in the Master Plan proposed that all wastewater treatment for growth in Oakville and Milton be at the Mid-Halton WWTP.

 The first phase of Mid-Halton WWTP was constructed in 1991 with a rated capacity of 20,000 m3/d.
 It was subsequently re-rated to 25,000m3/d.
-The Region completed an expansion of the plant to 50,000 m3/d in 2003 and has subsequently completed the next expansion to 75,000 m3/d to service anticipated growth within Milton and Oakville.
-A subsequent expansion to 125,000 m3/d is currently underway; and construction is expected to be completed soon.
+The Region completed an expansion of the plant to 50,000 m3/d in 2003 and has subsequently completed the next expansion to 75,000 m3/d in order to service anticipated growth within Milton and Oakville.
+A subsequent expansion to 125,000 m3/d is currently underway with completion expected in 2017.